 The following information is provided for the broader DSA community of families, carers and visitors.
 We are here to support you during this time and to work together to help reduce the spread of COVID-19 in the community.

-DSA receives regular disability provider-specific updates from the Australian and NSW health departments which are updated to this website as new information becomes available.
+DSA receives regular disability provider-specific updates from the Australian and NSW health departments which are updated here as new information becomes available.

 NSW Health continues to provide specific updates regarding the restrictions on residential disability facilities.